jason741852/PC_Geeks/README.md

 # PC Geeks
 ## A PC Part Trading Website
 PC Geeks is a website strictly for people to sell and buy pc parts.
-When we created this site, we wanted to make a platform that is easy to navigate, less convoluted than CraigsList, and a channel for users to cummunicate directly in-app.
+We wanted to make a platform that is easy to navigate, less convoluted than CraigsList, and a channel for users to cummunicate directly wtihin the app.